Saturday, July 11, 2026

 Why form is part of the method

-This work did not begin as a “website project.”
+This work did not begin as a conventional “website project.”
 It began as a long-form inquiry carried in public: a living archive where ideas could be revised, corrected, and clarified over time.
-The original form was a book-blog—a hybrid designed to preserve not only conclusions, but the discipline by which conclusions were reached.
+Its original form was hybrid — part book, part archive, part laboratory of revision — designed to preserve not only conclusions, but the discipline by which conclusions were reached.

 Contemplation as Alignment (Operational Definition)